 'Careers guidance must be presented in an impartial way.
 This is defined as showing no bias or favouritism towards a particular education or work option.'
-ISI 61 2023
+(ISI 61)

 - 12. Sixth Form students can request a careers interview or be referred by Sixth Form tutors. - 13.
 Sixth Form tutors and The Head of Sixth Form give advice on university courses and entry through regular advisory consultations.
 Open Day visits are encouraged and facilitated and there is a comprehensive programme for Oxbridge preparation.
 Interview workshops are also provided by the school.
 ASK Apprenticeships run a mock assessment workshop for Year 12 students and one-to-one sessions for individuals needing help with apprenticeship applications. - 14.
-To allow students to learn career and labour market information through access to online resources, school website links and pin board displays of local labour market intelligence. - 15.
+To allow students to learn career and labour market information through access to online resources, school website links and pin board displays of local labour market information. - 15.
 To help with basic career managements skills, including how to write letters of application, C.V. writing and job interviews.
 Developing an understanding of the way the employment market works today, including the different types of interview and selection processes they may encounter. - 16.
 To ensure that students with special educational needs, disabilities, gifted and talented students are given the support they require to succeed in all aspects of career progression. - 17.
 To embed the Careers Programme into all aspects of school life, through subjectspecific information.
 Pupils have the opportunity to consider how STEM subjects contribute towards more effective workers within a wide range of careers.
 The Science Department run a 'Girls into STEM' day each summer. - 18.
 To ensure that our students have a programme of advice and guidance that is stable, structured, and delivered by individuals with the right skills and experience. - 19.
-To ensure that each of the Gatsby Benchmarks are being met and to contribute to the whole school curriculum development. - 20.
+To ensure that each of the Gatsby Benchmarks are being met and contribute to the whole school curriculum development. - 20.
 To proactively invite and evaluate feedback on the effectiveness and the quality of Careers advice provision.

-21. To prepare students for engagement with public institutions through work experience and visits at both a national and local level.
+- 21. To prepare students for engagement with public institutions through work experience and visits at both a national and local level.
 To arrange contact with a wide range of members of society through careers talks, Biz Whizz Careers Club, work experience and other careers events.
-(ISI 74 2023)
+(ISI 74) - 22.
+To comply with The Independent School Standards, which are: for pupils receiving secondary education, access to accurate, up-to-date careers guidance that- (i) is presented in an impartial manner; (ii) enables them to make informed choices about a broad range of career options; and (iii) helps to encourage them to fulfil their potential.
+Part 1: 2 (e)